 Yampi Méndez Arocho, 19

-Yampi Méndez Arocho, a 19-year-old transgender man, was killed on 5 March in Moca, Puerto Rico, due to two gunshot wounds in the face and two in the back.
+Yampi Méndez Arocho, a 19-year-old transgender man, was killed 5 March in Moca, Puerto Rico, following two gunshot wounds in the face and two in the back.
 According to reports, Yampi’s mother contacted the police because he was assaulted by a woman just five hours prior.
-Pedro Julio Serrano, founder of LGBTQ advocacy group Puerto Rico Para Tod@s, said he was disappointed with authorities for how they handled Yampi and Alexa’s deaths.
-He told Puerto Rican media outlet Primera Hora: “If the treatment of Yampi’s murder is added to the mismanagement of Alexa’s murder, we are talking about a crisis of confidence of the LGBTQ communities towards the police, because they are failing to comply with their own protocols of handling cases with dignity and sensitivity with the trans community.”
+Pedro Julio Serrano, founder of LGBTQ+ advocacy group Puerto Rico Para Tod@s, said he was disappointed with authorities for how they handled Yampi and Alexa’s deaths.
+He told Puerto Rican media outlet Primera Hora: “If the treatment of Yampi’s murder is added to the mismanagement of Alexa’s murder, we are talking about a crisis of confidence of the LGBTQ+ communities towards the police, because they are failing to comply with their own protocols of handling cases with dignity and sensitivity with the trans community.”

 Monika Diamond, 34